The Fatal Love-Spot

 and Finn knows well that I'd decline

-as long as he my friend would be.
+as long as he'd remain my friend.

 He is no more: he wants my head